 Lithium-Silicon as the Next Generation Battery Material for Long-Term Energy Storage

-Rick Costantino, Co-Founder and CEO • Group14 Technologies
+Rick Costantino, Co-Founder and CTO • Group14 Technologies

 Winter storms in Texas left millions of Americans without power for several days and exposed the need for long-term energy storage solutions.
 Moving forward, it is imperative that utilities are equipped with the advanced battery-powered energy storage systems to create a more nimble and reliable grid.
 While conventional lithium-ion battery technology is only capable of incremental improvements year-over-year, new lithium-silicon battery technology offers a high-performing energy storage solution for a variety of applications, including grid storage under strain during extreme weather conditions.
 By replacing graphite in the anode with a silicon-carbon composite anode material, lithium-silicon battery technology unlocks increased energy density and cycle life.
 Lithium-silicon is drop-in ready and can fully displace incumbent graphite, allowing battery manufacturers a 50 percent boost in energy density without any increase in capital expenditures for manufacturing.